 One study has actually shown that e-Biking elicits a higher intensity workout than walking does (source).

-E-Biking is more accessible
+Riding an electric bicycle is more accessible

 One of the great benefits of e-Biking is that uneven or challenging terrain – such as hills – are much easier to conquer on an e-Bike than while walking.
-It’s E-Biking’s removal of physical barriers that would otherwise be difficult to overcome encourages more consistent exercise.
+It’s E-Biking’s removal of physical barriers that would otherwise be difficult to overcome that encourages more consistent exercise.

 It also means that the more hills you battle on your e-Bike, the harder your heart will have to work, and thus the higher the cardiovascular benefit of your exercise regime.